isographlabs/isograph/docs-website/docs/quickstart.md

 }
 ```

-You might use this component by modifying the `episode_list_component` file to be the following.
+You might use this component by modifying `EpisodeList.tsx` to be the following.
 Note the two new sections:

 ```tsx
 import React from "react";